Inference in clustered IV models with many and weak instruments: Introduction

-The first test that I propose is a generalisation of the jackknife AR test.
+In this paper I therefore extend the jackknife Anderson--Rubin \citep[AR,][]{anderson1949estimation} test by \citet{crudu2021inference} and \citet{mikusheva2021inference} and the jackknife score test by \citet{matsushita2020jackknife} to clustered data.
+I start with the jackknife AR test, which is itself an adaptation of the original AR test.
 The original AR test, although robust against weak instruments, has low power and can be oversized in case the instruments are numerous \citep{kleibergen2002pivotal,anatolyev2011specification}. \citet{crudu2021inference} and \citet{mikusheva2021inference} resolve this issue by removing the terms in the AR statistic that have non-zero expectation.
 For independent data this can be done by jackknifing the AR statistic, hence yielding the jackknife AR statistic.
-If the data are clustered, then there are additional terms that have non-zero expectation, which I remove using a new cluster jackknife to obtain the cluster jackknife AR statistic.
-Following an earlier version of this paper, the same jackknife was also proposed by \citet{frandsen2023cluster}.
+If the data are clustered, then there are additional terms that have non-zero expectation, which I remove using a new cluster jackknife.
+This then yields the cluster jackknife AR statistic.
+Following an earlier version of this paper, the same jackknife also featured in \citet{frandsen2023cluster}.
 I then show that the cluster jackknife can also be used to extend the jackknife score test \citep{matsushita2020jackknife} to a cluster jackknife score test, which in some cases has better power than the cluster jackknife AR test.

+To obtain the limiting distribution of the cluster jackknife AR and cluster jackknife score statistics I derive a central limit theorem (CLT) for bilinear forms of clustered random variables with respect to a projection matrix of growing rank.
+This CLT is a direct generalisation of Lemma A2 in \citet{chao2012asymptotic}, and, given the widespread use of the lemma, is of independent interest.
+An alternative way to obtain the limiting distribution is the recently proposed CLT by \citet{mikusheva2025estimation}, which generalises the CLT by \citet{solvsten2020robust} to clustered data.
+Under stricter assumptions, which for example rule out conditional heteroskedasticity, a third option is the CLT by \citet{feng2025robust}.

-Next, I propose several extensions and improvements for the cluster jackknife AR and score tests.
-Firstly, I argue that the cluster jackknife AR and score statistics converge jointly, which allows them to be combined in a conditional linear combination test \citep{iandrews2016conditional,lim2024conditional} to further enhance the power.
+Next, I propose four extensions and improvements for the cluster jackknife AR and score tests.
+Firstly, the cluster jackknife AR and score statistics converge jointly, which allows them to be combined in a conditional linear combination test \citep{iandrews2016conditional,lim2024conditional} to enhance the power.

 Secondly, by leaving out terms from the AR and score statistics, information that can help to conduct inference on the parameters of interest is lost. \citet{bekker2015jackknife} therefore propose an alternative jackknife procedure, called the symmetric jackknife, which aims at retaining part of this information. \citet{crudu2021inference} use this alternative jackknife to omit the terms with non-zero expectation from the AR statistic and in that way obtain the symmetric jackknife AR statistic.
 I extend the symmetric jackknife procedure to clustered data and incorporate it in the cluster symmetric jackknife AR and score statistics.
 These statistics have a larger signal component about the parameters of interest than the cluster jackknife AR and score statistics.